narlanmatos/narlanmatos.github.io/contact.md

 ## Translations and International Editions

-Narlan Matos's work has been translated and published in several languages, including Spanish, Italian, Romanian, Japanese, and others.
+Narlan Matos's work has been translated and published in multiple [languages](https://narlanmatos.github.io/translations/languages/).
 Translators, publishers, editors, and cultural organizations interested in future projects are welcome to get in touch.

 ## Readings, Events, and Collaborations